|4.3||1086 Ratings | 886 Reviews|

 Tourist Places To Visit In Jodhpur

 Jodhpur was founded in 1459 by Rao Jodha, a chief of the Rathore clan.
 It flourished quickly, fuelled by profits from opium, sandalwood, dates, and copper trade.
 The city has a charming blue tinge to it when viewed from above or from a distance, and makes a pretty mean picture.
 With its imposing Mehrangarh fort dominating the skyline, Jodhpur is hard to not be impressed by.
 The new city is definitely chaotic, but foray into the narrow lanes of the old city, and you'll find pots, pans, idols, bejewelled fabrics, sensual spices, traditional clothes, ornaments and metalware all jammed between rows of shops, tinsel, stalls and hoards of haggling women!
 A shopper's paradise, Jodhpur is famous for its metal arts, richly carved furniture, leheriya bandhini fabrics and ethnic footwear.
-Here are the top 5 places to visit in Jodhpur for your itinerary.
+Here are the top tourist places to visit in Jodhpur for your itinerary.

 Take a trip back in time at the most magnificent fort in Jodhpur - Mehrangarh - that was constructed in the year 1459 and stands 150 meters above mean sea level.
 There are a number of things to see within the fort complex - several palaces, courtyards, gardens, galleries, a museum, temples and so on.
 Mehrangarh is a captivating experience.
 As you approach, its scarred walls loom overhead transporting you back in time.
 It's a real treat to wander around at your leisure, taking a fix of information when you feel like it.
 Personal guides are available for around $3.